zahlio/scrapoxy/README.md

 - Control the pool from your scraper

-## Why Scrapoxy doesn't support anti-blacklisting ?
+## Why Scrapoxy does not directly support anti-blacklisting ?

 Anti-blacklisting is a job for the scraper.

-When the scraper detects blacklisting, it asks Scrapoxy to remove the proxy from the proxies pool (through a REST API).
+When the scraper detects blacklisting, it asks Scrapoxy to remove the instance from the proxies pool (through a REST API).

 ## What is the best scraper framework to use with Scrapoxy ?